Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 What are the 7 stages of Alzheimer’s disease?

-The Global Deterioration Scale describes seven stages: Stage 1 — no cognitive impairment (normal); Stage 2 — very mild decline (age-related forgetfulness); Stage 3 — mild decline (early Alzheimer’s, noticeable memory difficulty, anxiety); Stage 4 — moderate decline (early-stage, difficulty with complex tasks, withdrawal); Stage 5 — moderately severe decline (mid-stage, needs help with daily activities, disoriented to date/time); Stage 6 — severe decline (late-stage, significant personality changes, incontinence, needs full care assistance); Stage 7 — very severe decline (final stage, loss of speech, inability to walk or swallow, completely dependent).
+The Global Deterioration Scale describes seven stages: Stage 1 — no cognitive impairment (normal); Stage 2 — very mild decline (age-related forgetfulness); Stage 3 — mild decline (early Alzheimer’s, noticeable memory difficulty); Stage 4 — moderate decline (difficulty with complex tasks); Stage 5 — moderately severe decline (mid-stage, needs help with daily activities); Stage 6 — severe decline (significant personality changes, incontinence, needs full care); Stage 7 — very severe decline (final stage, loss of speech, inability to walk or swallow).

 What causes Alzheimer’s disease?

 Alzheimer’s has no single identified cause.
-It arises from a complex interplay of genetic predisposition (especially APOE ε4, and causative mutations in APP/PSEN1/PSEN2 in familial early-onset), environmental exposures, and lifestyle factors.
-The dominant pathological mechanism involves the accumulation of amyloid-beta peptides into plaques and tau protein into neurofibrillary tangles, along with neuroinflammation driven by chronically activated microglia.
-Risk factors include age, family history, cardiovascular disease risk, head trauma, lower educational attainment, and social isolation.
+It arises from a complex interplay of genetic predisposition (especially APOE ε4, and causative mutations in APP/PSEN1/PSEN2 in familial early-onset cases), environmental exposures, and lifestyle factors.
+The dominant pathological mechanism involves accumulation of amyloid-beta peptides into plaques and tau protein into neurofibrillary tangles, along with neuroinflammation driven by chronically activated microglia.

 What is the cholinergic hypothesis of Alzheimer’s disease?

-The cholinergic hypothesis proposes that Alzheimer’s cognitive deficits result primarily from the degeneration of cholinergic neurons — particularly those projecting from the nucleus basalis of Meynert to the hippocampus and cortex.
-These neurons normally release acetylcholine (ACh), which is essential for memory and learning.
+The cholinergic hypothesis proposes that Alzheimer’s cognitive deficits result primarily from the degeneration of cholinergic neurons projecting from the nucleus basalis of Meynert to the hippocampus and cortex.
+These neurons release acetylcholine (ACh), essential for memory and learning.
 In Alzheimer’s disease, ACh synthesis can fall by up to 90% in affected regions.
-This hypothesis forms the rationale for the acetylcholinesterase inhibitor drug class (donepezil, rivastigmine, galantamine), which prevent ACh breakdown, temporarily maintaining cholinergic function.
+This hypothesis forms the rationale for cholinesterase inhibitor drugs (donepezil, rivastigmine, galantamine), which prevent ACh breakdown.

 Is Alzheimer’s disease hereditary?

 Alzheimer’s has both hereditary and non-hereditary forms.
 Early-onset familial Alzheimer’s (EOFAD), affecting people under 65, is caused by autosomal dominant mutations in APP, PSEN1, or PSEN2 and is directly inherited.
-Late-onset Alzheimer’s (LOAD) — the common form — has a significant genetic component but is not directly inherited in a Mendelian sense.
+Late-onset Alzheimer’s (LOAD) has a significant genetic component but is not directly inherited in a Mendelian sense.
 The APOE ε4 allele increases risk substantially but does not guarantee disease development.
-Having a first-degree relative with LOAD roughly doubles an individual’s lifetime risk compared to the general population.
+Having a first-degree relative with LOAD roughly doubles an individual’s lifetime risk.

 What drugs treat Alzheimer’s disease and how do they work?

-Current FDA-approved treatments include: Cholinesterase inhibitors (donepezil/Aricept, rivastigmine/Exelon, galantamine/Razadyne) — block the breakdown of acetylcholine to maintain cholinergic signaling; Memantine (Namenda) — blocks overactive NMDA glutamate receptors to reduce excitotoxicity; Lecanemab (Leqembi) — anti-amyloid monoclonal antibody that removes amyloid protofibrils, slowing decline by ~27% (FDA approved 2023); Donanemab (Kisunla) — anti-amyloid monoclonal antibody targeting plaque amyloid, slowing decline by ~35% (FDA approved 2024).
+Current FDA-approved treatments include: Cholinesterase inhibitors (donepezil/Aricept, rivastigmine/Exelon, galantamine/Razadyne) — block the breakdown of acetylcholine to maintain cholinergic signaling; Memantine (Namenda) — blocks overactive NMDA glutamate receptors to reduce excitotoxicity; Lecanemab (Leqembi) — anti-amyloid monoclonal antibody slowing decline by ~27% (FDA approved 2023); Donanemab (Kisunla) — anti-amyloid monoclonal antibody slowing decline by ~35% (FDA approved 2024).
 No treatment currently stops or reverses Alzheimer’s disease.

 What is the difference between amyloid plaques and tau tangles?

-Amyloid plaques form outside neurons — they are extracellular deposits of aggregated amyloid-beta protein fragments.
-They develop when APP is cleaved by BACE1 and gamma-secretase into Aβ42 fragments that aggregate into toxic oligomers and then insoluble plaques.
-Tau tangles form inside neurons — they are intraneuronal accumulations of hyperphosphorylated tau protein that detaches from microtubules, collapses the axonal transport system, and kills the neuron.
+Amyloid plaques form outside neurons — they are extracellular deposits of aggregated amyloid-beta protein fragments produced when APP is cleaved by BACE1 into Aβ42 fragments.
+Tau tangles form inside neurons — they are intraneuronal accumulations of hyperphosphorylated tau protein that detaches from microtubules, collapses axonal transport, and kills the neuron.
 In Alzheimer’s disease, amyloid pathology typically precedes tau pathology by many years, but tau burden correlates more closely with the severity of cognitive symptoms.

 What is mild cognitive impairment and how does it relate to Alzheimer’s?

 Mild Cognitive Impairment (MCI) is a transitional state between normal aging and dementia where measurable cognitive decline is present but independence in daily functioning is maintained.
-Amnestic MCI — where memory is primarily affected — progresses to Alzheimer’s disease at a rate of 10–15% per year.
+Amnestic MCI progresses to Alzheimer’s disease at a rate of 10–15% per year.
 Not all MCI progresses; some cases stabilize or revert.
-MCI is now the primary target population for disease-modifying Alzheimer’s trials because early intervention may have greater impact before extensive neuronal loss occurs.
-Biomarker-positive MCI (elevated amyloid and tau) is particularly likely to progress.
+Biomarker-positive MCI (elevated amyloid and tau) is particularly likely to progress and is the primary target population for disease-modifying Alzheimer’s trials.

 How do I write an Alzheimer’s disease essay for a nursing or neuroscience class?

-For a nursing assignment: anchor your essay in a nursing theory (Orem’s self-care deficit, Roy’s adaptation model, or Kitwood’s person-centered care), structure a care plan around assessed needs at a specific stage of Alzheimer’s, integrate evidence-based interventions, and address caregiver needs alongside patient needs.
-For a neuroscience assignment: focus on molecular pathology (amyloid, tau), genetic mechanisms, the cholinergic hypothesis, current pharmacotherapy mechanisms, and — for top marks — engage critically with the amyloid cascade hypothesis.
+For a nursing assignment: anchor your essay in a nursing theory (Orem’s self-care deficit, Roy’s adaptation model, or Kitwood’s person-centered care), structure a care plan around assessed needs at a specific stage, integrate evidence-based interventions, and address caregiver needs alongside patient needs.
+For a neuroscience assignment: focus on molecular pathology (amyloid, tau), genetic mechanisms, the cholinergic hypothesis, current pharmacotherapy mechanisms, and critically engage with the amyloid cascade hypothesis.
 In both cases, use recent peer-reviewed sources (Lancet, NEJM, Alzheimer’s & Dementia) and apply the correct referencing format.
-If the scope feels overwhelming, professional essay writing support is available from subject specialists.